iamcristinanr/JavaSE-Functional/README.md

 The findAny operation tries to find any element that meets the condition of the Predicate that we pass as a parameter.
 However, the operation says that an Optional is returned.
 What happens when you don't find any items?
 Of course, that's why it returns an Optional!
 Because there could be cases where no element in the Stream meets the condition.

 ## 13. TYPE-SPECIFIC STREAM AND PARALLELISM
+When to use Parallel Streams?

+- They should be used when the output of the operation is not needed to be dependent on the order of elements present in source collection (i.e. on which the stream is created)

+- Parallel Streams can be used in case of aggregate functions

+- Parallel Streams quickly iterate over the large-sized collections

+- Parallel Streams can be used if developers have performance implications with the Sequential Streams

+- If the environment is not multi-threaded, then Parallel Stream creates thread and can affect the new requests coming in

 ## 14. TERMINAL OPERATIONS